isomerpages/ttsh-chi/_platforms-and-programmes/Health & Social Change Academy.md

 ---
 ## CHI Health &amp; Social Change Academy

-The first of its kind, the CHI Health and Social Change Academy, through **“Comm-PACT”** is an important step towards levelling up capabilities to scale our efforts in building CoCs for a Healthier SG.
+The first of its kind, the CHI Health and Social Change Academy, through **“Comm-PACT”** is an important step towards levelling up capabilities to scale our efforts in building Communities of Care for a Healthier SG.

 <b>"Comm-PACT"</b> , as a capability building suite, brings together care providers, health and social partners and residents, as communities, into a **social learning space** for (the):